Do you know how often you should clean your carpets? Neglecting this important household chore can impact the appearance of your home and your health.

 By understanding the factors that affect carpet cleaning frequency, recognizing visible signs that your carpets need cleaning, and following best practices for preventative maintenance, you can extend the life of your carpet and improve the indoor air quality of your home.

-It’s important to prioritize regular DIY cleaning methods as part of your regular cleaning schedule and then seek professional carpet cleaning services when necessary.
+It’s important to prioritize regular DIY cleaning methods as part of your regular cleaning schedule for all areas of your home.
+From cleaning countertops to your shower, frequent touch-ups make day-to-day maintenance a lot easier.
+Then, seek professional carpet cleaning services when necessary.

 Regular carpet cleaning and maintenance is a great way to enjoy a fresher, cleaner, and healthier living space.